Tomb Raider: Underworld: Reception

 Tomb Raider: Underworld received generally positive reviews from critics.
 The Xbox 360, PC and PlayStation 3 versions of the game were generally highly praised, with many critics comparing Underworld to older titles in the series, such as GamesRadar and The Guardian.
 In reviews, the environments have been widely praised, many reviewers also praised Lara's motion captured movements and the much less linear style of gameplay, while some criticisms aimed at its "haywire" camera angles and "dodgy" combat system.

 IGN described the game as enjoyable for the puzzles, exploration and graphics.
 They went on to praise that quick time events were replaced with adrenaline moments and noted improvements in combat, such as the ability to aim at two enemies at once and new sticky bombs.
 Similarly, Edge described Underworld as a "rare game that manages to provide a real adventure to go along with its action", praising its frenetic pace and Lara's new abilities.
 However, GamesRadar marked the game down for "dodgy combat", but the exploration was highly praised.
 Nintendo Power and GamesRadar also praised the game's platforming elements.
 Despite mentions of camera issues and weaker combat, critics described it as "as good as Tomb Raider has ever been" and "the Tomb Raider we've been waiting for!"

 The Wii and PlayStation 2 versions received mostly mixed to negative reviews.
 IGN commented the Wii version "is not a bad game" but they were critical of its puzzles, minimal combat and the game's length.
 GameSpot called Underworld as an enjoyable adventure, but was critical of bugs, camera issues, and the extras for Wii version.
 The PlayStation 2 version was called "an embarrassment to the franchise" by IGN.
 They went on to say that the version was such a poor conversion that it shouldn't have been released, criticising the game's bugs, linear gameplay and minimal combat.

 Tomb Raider: Underworld received a BAFTA nomination in 2009.
 For Underworlds story, Lindstrom and Gard received a nomination for the WGAW's Videogame Writing Award.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tomb Raider: Underworld for "Outstanding Achievement in Character Performance" (Lara Croft) and "Outstanding Achievement in Visual Engineering".